-A core physical model then performs the simulation of vehicle operation and predicts the corresponding vehicle fuel consumption and CO2 emissions from the engine maps.
+A core physical model then performs the simulation of vehicle operation and predicts the corresponding vehicle fuel consumption and O_2 emissions from the engine maps.
 The results are then used for vehicle certification, and fed into the monitoring and reporting as required by EU 2018/956.
-This monitoring and reporting applies to all categories of vehicles, and CO2 emissions and average payload values have to be reported.
+This monitoring and reporting as required by EU 2018/956.
+This monitoring average payload values have to be reported.
 They are also published to allow potential customers to compare vehicle efficiencies.

-The CO, standard
+The CO2 standard

-This regulation shall apply to new heavy-duty vehicles of categories No and No meeting the following characteristics:
+This regulation shall apply to new heavy-duty vehicles of categories N2 and N2 meeting the following characteristics:

-- a) Rigid trucks with an axle configuration of 4x2 and a technically permissible maximum laden mass exceeding 16 tons - b) Rigid trucks with an axle configuration of 6x2 - c) Articulated tractors with an axle configuration of 4x2 and technically permissible maximum laden mass exceeding 16 tons - d) Articulated tractors with an axle configuration of 6x2 - In order to contribute to the reduction of EU greenhouse gas emissions. the regulation states that the average specific CO2 emissions of each manufacturer's EU fleet of new heavy-duty vehicles shall be reduced compared to the reference values as follows: - a) For the reporting periods of the year 2025 onwards by 15% - b) For the reporting periods of the year 2030 onwards by 30% (unless decided otherwise by FU)
+- a) Rigid trucks with an axle configuration of 4x2 and a technically permissible maximum laden mass exceeding 16 tons - b) Rigid trucks with an axle configuration of 6x2 - c) Articulated tractors with an axle configuration of 4x2 and technically permissible maximum laden mass exceeding 16 tons - d) Articulated tractors with an axle configuration of 6x2

+In order to contribute to the reduction of EU greenhouse gas emissions, the regulation states that the average specific CO2 emissions of each manufacturer's EU fleet of new heavy-duty vehicles shall be reduced compared to the reference values as follows:

+- a) For the reporting periods of the year 2025 onwards by 15% - b) For the reporting periods of the year 2030 onwards by 30% (unless decided otherwise by EU)

-The reference CO2 emissions shall be based on the monitoring data reported in the period from 1st July 2019 to 30th June 2020 (Regulation (EU) 2018/956), excluding vocational vehicles.
+The reference CO2 emissions shall be based on the monitoring data reported in the period from ^{1st} July 2019 to 30th June 2020 (Regulation (EU) 2018/956), excluding vocational vehicles.